 6) Write your code thinking in readability

-A good recommendation on how to practice Clean Code is to write the code already thinking that someone else will read it in the next day.
-As a matter of fact, it will happen!
+A good recommendation on how to practice Clean Code is to write the code already thinking that someone else will read it the next day.
+As a matter of fact, it will probably happen.
 So, make sure you read each method right after writing it and try to measure the level of readability.
-Try to put yourself in other developer’s shoes and find the difficulties that he could have when reading your code.
+Try to put yourself in other developers’ shoes and find the difficulties that they could have when reading your code.
 Although it seems to be a tiresome task, it’s actually rewarding, as you get to know the quality of your own code to do something better next time.

-Well, I hope to have conveyed the basics of practicing Clean Code.
+Well, I hope to have conveyed the basics of practising Clean Code.
 That’s all for now!

-I’d like to thank you all for visiting my blog and also for taking your time to read this article.
+I would like to thank you all for visiting my blog and also for taking the time to read this article.

-Whenever possible, I’ll post other articles in English, ok?
+Whenever possible, I’ll post more articles in English, ok?